samueldsingh/data-engineering/interview_questions/dictionary-seta-array.md

 ## 8. Set
 In Python, a set is an unordered collection of unique elements.
 It is a built-in data type that is used to store a collection of items where each item is unique.
-Sets are mutable, which means you can add or remove elements from them.
+It is a collection of distinct objects of the same type or class of objects.
+An object can be numbers, alphabets, names, etc.

+Examples of sets are:
+- A set of rivers of India.
+- A set of vowels.

 Some common set operations are:
 Union, Intersection, Difference, Symmetric Difference, Update